 Renata

-Purchasing Agent at a Precision Machining Shop for Aerospace and Medial OEM’s.
+Purchasing Agent at a Precision Machining Shop for Aerospace and Medical OEMs.

 They are good communicators, very reliable with on-time delivery.
 They seldom miss the date they committed to.